moleculerjs/moleculer/ROADMAP.md

 - [ ] move heart-beat handling to `Transit` class.

-- [ ] meta in context which will be transported. (for user, session, state...etc)
+- [x] meta in context which will be transported. (for user, session, state...etc)
-	- [ ] other meta for response, that need to be transported back to caller (for contentType, pagination...etc)

 - [x] create d.ts file